SoftMoonWebWare/syncdir.php/README.md

 ¡It has **NO** security implementations!
 It is designed for a private server, only to utilize PHP's file-system access.

-This **alpha** release has been tested in real-time use at various times in the past 2 years.
+This **alpha** release has been tested in real-time use at various times in the past 3 years.
 It it intended to:
-1. keep a backup of "project folders" (and subfolders), only copying newly created or updated files.
+1. Keep a backup of "project folders" (and subfolders), only copying newly created or updated files within the same folder/directory tree structure.
-2. synchronize project folders and subfolders when 2 (or more) folks are working on different files within.
+2. Synchronize project folders and subfolders when 2 (or more) folks are working on different files within, keeping the same folder/directory tree structure.
+3. Archive files from a source to a destination, with dis-similar folder/directory tree structures.
-3. compare 2 folders and subfolders for similar files and directory structures, as well as similar files in dis-similar directory structures.
+4. Compare 2 folders and subfolders for similar files and folder/directory tree structures, as well as similar files in dis-similar folder/directory tree structures.
-4. create "playlists" on USB thumb-drives.
+5. Create "playlists" on USB thumb-drives.

 # 1. Backup folders
 You can keep a backup of your folder in another location using this utility.